 Dr. Group’s 5-Day Vegan Ketogenic Fast Daily Protocol

-I’ve outlined the diet according to my preference but you can adjust the meal order to suit your needs.
-You’ll only eat over the course of 12 hours.
+I’ve outlined the basic diet plan below but you can adjust the meal order to suit your needs, just as I did during my fast.
+One hard and fast rule, however, is that you’ll only eat over the course of 12 hours.
 I recommend starting at 6 AM and finishing your last meal around 6 PM.
 Use a ketone strip when you first wake up and just before you go to bed.

 1 ounce of nuts, either a mix or just one kind